Heraldry: National styles

-The emergence of heraldry occurred across western Europe almost simultaneously in the various countries.
+Heraldry emerged across western Europe almost simultaneously in the various countries.
 Originally, heraldic style was very similar from country to country.
 Over time, heraldic tradition diverged into four broad styles: German-Nordic, Gallo-British, Latin, and Eastern.
 In addition, it can be argued that newer national heraldic traditions, such as South African and Canadian heraldry, have emerged in the 20th century.

+Germanic heraldries

 German-Nordic heraldry

 Coats of arms in Germany, the Nordic countries, Estonia, Latvia, the Czech lands and northern Switzerland generally change very little over time.
 Marks of difference are very rare in this tradition, as are heraldic furs.
 One of the most striking characteristics of German-Nordic heraldry is the treatment of the crest.
 Often, the same design is repeated in the shield and the crest.
 The use of multiple crests is also common.
 The crest is rarely used separately as in British heraldry, but can sometimes serve as a mark of difference between different branches of a family.
 Torse is optional.
 Heraldic courtoisie is observed: that is, charges in a composite shield (or two shields displayed together) usually turn to face the centre.

 Coats consisting only of a divided field are somewhat more frequent in Germany than elsewhere.